Apricot, grows on the apricot tree, Prunus armeniaca. It is part of the Rosaceae genus.

 Apricot health benefits and medicinal properties

 Apricots have high beta-carotene levels (2000 micrograms / 3.5 oz (100 g)), a pigment used in elaborating vitamin A that gives them their beautiful orange color.
-It is crucial to growth and to tooth and bone protection.
+It is crucial for growth and tooth and bone protection.

 It is also beneficial to skin and mucous membranes and tissues.